wickedyoda/discord_discourse/README.md

 ## Usage

 1. Create a Discord bot token and invite the bot to your server.
 2. Set the `DISCORD_TOKEN` environment variable to your bot token.
+The bot requires the Message Content intent to be enabled in the Discord developer portal.
 3. Optionally set `DISCOURSE_BASE_URL` to the base URL of the Discourse forum you want to search (defaults to `https://forum.gl-inet.com`).
 4. Start the bot using Docker: